 While literature suggests health framing of climate change is a good thing, the study found people were very critical of coupling climate change information with Lyme disease.

-Due to these surprising initial results, PCC will continue testing this potential health and well-being framing with different diseases and audiences.
+Due to these surprising initial results, the PCC will continue testing this potential health and well-being framing with different diseases and audiences.

 In the future, Rocque will also be delving into the mental health aspect of climate change.
 Because climate change is a long term and complex threat, there is a generation of people growing up in uncertain times, leading to more and more anxiety.